 The Bank will continue with its primary objective of providing high quality value-added services to its corporate customers.
-Consistent with this objective and in order to strive to improve shareholder returns, the Bank will continue to assess market conditions carefully, to identify its core competencies and to enhance its credit and other risk management techniques.
+Consistent with this objective, the Bank will continue to assess market conditions carefully, to identify its core competencies and to enhance its credit and other risk management techniques.
 The Bank will seek sustainable growth with a well-balanced assessment of risk and reward, this being particularly important given the current uncertainty in the banking sector and the recessionary environment in some of the wider economies of Europe, Middle East, Africa and beyond.